erichlf/erichlf.github.io/blog/How to Setup Emacs-Slack and Get Notifications in Org-Agenda.md

+---
+share: true
-#+TITLE:       How to Setup Emacs-Slack and Get Notifications in Org-Agenda
+title: How to Setup Emacs-Slack and Get Notifications in Org-Agenda
-#+AUTHOR:      Erich L Foster
+author: Erich L Foster
-#+EMAIL:       erichlf AT gmail DOT com
+email: erichlf AT gmail DOT com
-#+DATE:        2020-09-09 Wed
+date: 2020-09-09 Wed
-#+URI:         /blog/%y/%m/%d/how-to-setup-emacs-slack-and-get-notification-in-org-agenda
-#+KEYWORDS:    :slack:org-agenda:emacs:
+tags:
+  - slack
+  - org-agenda
-#+TAGS:        slack, org-agenda, emacs
+  - emacs
-#+LANGUAGE:    en
-#+OPTIONS:     H:3 num:nil toc:nil \n:nil ::t |:t ^:nil -:nil f:t *:t <:t
+---
-#+DESCRIPTION: How I got emacs-slack to work with org-agenda and stop worrying
+How I got emacs-slack to work with org-agenda and stop worrying
 * note:
   Thanks to [[https://ag91.github.io/blog/2020/08/14/slack-messages-in-your-org-agenda/][Andrea (ag91)]] for the initial work he provided.